-Everyday life when your grieving makes you feel the opposite of normal – we talk about it on this blog all the time: You cry in the Target sock aisle.
+Everyday life when you’re grieving makes you feel the opposite of normal.
+We talk about it on this blog all the time: You cry in the Target sock aisle.
 You feel like you can’t relate to anyone and they can’t relate to you.
 People say all the wrong things.
 Grief just makes you feel totally crazy.
 TAL is one of the unexpected places I have found myself feeling a little less crazy over the years.
-Or, at the very least, I feeling a little more normal knowing that everyone else is a little crazy too.
+Or, at the very least, I feel a little more normal knowing that everyone else is a little crazy too.

 I remember the voice of Ira Glass coming from our kitchen radio in high school, but it wasn’t until college, after my dad died, that I developed a love for the show.
 At a point in my life where everyone around me was in the blissful, carefree wonderland of college, I was dealing with overwhelming grief.
 I felt disconnected, I felt alone.
 This American Life was a window into real life; an assurance that there were other people who were hurting, other people who were surviving, and even more people who were transforming.